 10. Tiramisu

-Finally, we can’t forget the dessert!
+We can’t forget the dessert!

 One of the most popular Italian dishes is tiramisu.
 Which is why we actually serve Tiramisu on our menu!
 This looks complicated but is much easier than many people think.
 It’s made from thin ladyfingers that are soaked in coffee.
 These are then arranged in layers in a serving dish with a mix of eggs, sugar, cocoa and mascarpone cheese.